Texas Mutual logo

 Your adjuster is your claims partner and can help you every step of the way.
 If you need support outside of Texas Mutual, you can visit the Texas Department of Insurance, Division of Workers' Compensation to find more information and resources related to the workers' compensation system in Texas.

-For resources related to recovery, visit our Injured Worker Resources page.
+For resources related to recovery, visit our Injured Employees Resources page.

 We have 15 days from the date your workplace injury or illness is reported to us to determine if it’s covered under your employer’s workers’ comp insurance policy.
 We need this time to contact you, your employer, your health care provider or any witnesses to: